Progress report | Doc. 13750 Addendum II | 10 April 2015

 2. Introduction

-In accordance with previous practice and as specified in Parliamentary Assembly Resolution 2002 (2014), the committee on the Election of Judges to the European Court of Human Rights assessed the qualifications of the candidates to the Court in respect of Andorra, Austria, Finland, Ireland, Liechtenstein and Monaco.
-The committee interviewed all the candidates on 30 and 31 March 2015.
-A list of members of the committee who participated in the meeting can be found in Appendix 2.
+(2015) 02 Rev</a> for details. the committee on the Election of Judges to the European Court of Human Rights assessed the qualifications of the candidates to the Court in respect of Andorra, Austria, Finland, Ireland, Liechtenstein and Monaco.

 3. Conclusions of the committee on the lists of candidates submitted by Andorra, Austria, Finland, Ireland, Liechtenstein and Monaco, Contracting States to the European Convention on Human Rights